bodil/smartstring/README.md

 if it had never been a `SmartString`.
 (But please don't do that, there's an `Into<String>` implementation that's much safer.)

+## Serialization

+Serde support is optional and can be enabled with the `serde` feature.

 ## Documentation

 -   [API docs](https://docs.rs/smartstring)